jroose/RenameBySubtitles/README.md

-# SubtitleRenamer
+# Rename By Subtitles
-Renames video files by matching subtitles extracted using OpenAI-Whisper
+Renames video files by matching manually download subtitles against AI extracted transcripts generated using FFMPeg and OpenAI-Whisper.